Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Comparison with cosmological simulations

 The DM components $M_{\mathrm{DM},\mathrm{acc}}^{\mathrm{sim}}$ and $M_{\mathrm{DM},\mathrm{cen}}^{\mathrm{sim}}$ are combined assuming equal-mass central and accreted contributions, consistent with our previous treatment, in which we assume that the cluster has doubled its mass through the accretion of satellites between $z_{\rm form}$ and $z=0$.
 The stellar components are re-weighted separately: the central stellar component is normalised to the mean stellar mass of the central galaxy $M_{\star,\mathrm{cen}}^{\mathrm{sim}}$, while the accreted component is normalised to the difference between the mean total stellar mass within $R_{200}$ and $M_{\star,\mathrm{cen}}^{\mathrm{sim}}$, $M_{\star,\mathrm{acc}}^{\mathrm{sim}}$.
 This ensures that the relative contributions of the central and accreted stellar components reflect the stellar mass budgets realised in each simulation, while preserving the radial shapes predicted by the model for each component.

 The resulting stellar--to--DM ratio profile is therefore given by

 where the DM components satisfy $M_{\mathrm{DM},\mathrm{cen}} = M_{\mathrm{DM},\mathrm{acc}}$.

-A further correction is applied to account for the fraction of stellar and DM mass excluded by the particle selection criteria of \citet{Butler2025}.
+A further correction is applied to account for the fraction of stellar and DM mass associated with satellites and excluded by the masking procedure of \citet{Butler2025}.
 For each simulation, we measure the fraction of stars and DM within $R_{200}$ that are excluded from the calculation and re-weight the corresponding central and accreted components accordingly.